June 6, 2015 — Look for our next issue, coming soon.

 Our recent issues include audio readings.
 If your story is accepted, you’ll have the opportunity to record your story, or ask that one of our readers do so for you.

 We do not publish: non-fiction, poetry, reviews, interviews, memoir, fan or franchise tie-in fiction (Star Trek, Buffy, D&D), serial stories, or novel excerpts.
 We do not publish erotica, per se.

 We are not currently considering outside artwork.

 For legal reasons, writers must be 18 years of age.

 Indeed, 3LBE’s title does echo a line in an H.P.
 Lovecraft story, but our publication is not a themed anthology of Cthulhu Mythos tributes.
 Please take note of this trend in our published stories and your submission.
-While we’re open to the occasional “Lovecraftian” tale, we prefer that you make the story your own.
+While we’re open to the occasional “Lovecraftian” or cosmic horror tale, we prefer that you make the story your own.

 We do not publish reprints, including any piece previously appearing online.